dulioca/blazor-plesk-linux/README.md

 Disclaimers:
 - I am not a professional programmer
+- I have limited knowledge of linux
 - Some of the test had the Italian interface and my translation could be not correct
-- All the text contains languade mistakes a lot....
+- Text contains language mistakes a lot....
 - The provider I selected is Ionox by 1&1 but other provider could offer similar interfaces

 ## From the beggining